 During a recent class, we discussed some tragic accidents involving concealed carry.
-I’m not sure they could have been avoided, but hopefully folks can avoid making the same mistakes.
+I’m not sure they could have been avoided, but hopefully folks can avoid making the same mistakes in the future.

 You don’t have to be practicing from concealed to experience this issue.
 In fact, we brief in the beginning of all our classes the aspect of re-holstering must be conducted in a safe and controlled manner.
 Insure there is no foreign objects near the mouth of the holster.
 The most common culprit is the bottom hem of your shirt, but other items to keep an eye out for are drawstring hems & zipper pulls.
 In fact, I have a good friend who experienced a negligent discharge as a result of a zipper pull.
 Crazy stuff can happen so be safe and in control.
 Next, observe the re-holstering process.
 Look down to ensure there is no foreign object near the mouth of the holster.
 As you gently re-holster be on the lookout for any resistance.
 If you feel more resistance than normal…STOP!
 Identify what is causing the resistance, address the issue and carry on.